Reaching All Learners: Taking Action for Equity to Close the Achievement Gap

 Cancellation Deadlines & Refund Policies

-You must cancel in writing by June 29, 2018 to get a refund, minus a $50 processing fee.
-Email email@example.com to cancel.
+You must cancel in writing two weeks before the event to get a refund, minus a $50 processing fee.
+Email firstname.lastname@example.org to cancel.
 If you are unable to attend, you may send a substitute at any time.
 Regardless of weather conditions, if the event is held but you cannot attend, you will be billed for the full amount.

 - Lesley University policy does not allow retroactive withdrawals or refunds.
 Once the course has begun, there is no refund of any kind.